By: Sophia Speroff, MPH, RD

 To help avoid the disappointment of receiving foods your children can’t eat, skip trick-or-treating in the neighborhood and consider other festive activities.
 Halloween is not just about the candy!
 Carve a pumpkin, go on a scavenger hunt, play games, watch spooky movies or host a costume contest as the main event.
 Some restaurants give out free or discounted meals to costume wearers, check your local smoothie shop or orchard for activities.

-4. Set expectations for trick-or-treating
+4. Prepare with your kids for trick-or-treating

 5. Stay up to date on allergy testing